RobinLinus/coins-legacy/notes/succinct-fullnode.md

 The transactions within the inclusion proofs are a major inefficiency.
 SegWit transactions help because they exclude the Signatures from a transaction's hash.
 We might be able to reduce the data further by progressively digesting the transaction.
 We do not care about its inputs - we want to prove only one output.
 So we can pre-digest all inputs and all outputs up to our output's index.
 This compresses the "first half" of the transaction into a SHA256 digest state which has 32 bytes.
 That is sufficient.
 In particular because we perform a second round of SHA256 with the final hash to derive the actual TXID.

 Question: Can SHA256 digest the prefix of a preimage to an intermediate hash which can be later digested with the postfix to result in the preimage's hash?
 Formally, let `preimage = prefix + postfix` then is there `SHA256( preimage ) = G( H( prefix ), postfix )` ?
-Yep, according to the [pseudo code](https://en.wikipedia.org/wiki/SHA-2#Pseudocode) it should be possible, to diggest a message progressively in chunks of 64 bytes into an intermediate hash of 32 bytes.
+Indeed, according to the [pseudo code](https://en.wikipedia.org/wiki/SHA-2#Pseudocode) it should be possible to diggest a message progressively in chunks of 64 bytes into an intermediate hash of 32 bytes.
 This means output inclusion proofs do not grow with the number of funding inputs.
+An even more efficient construction would work in three steps `preimage = prefix + output + postfix` and pre-digest both the prefix and the postfix such that we would have to insert only our output to retrieve the hash.
+This is probably(?) impossible though.

 #### Extending Blocks on Request
 We might be able to reduce the network overhead further by extending blocks interactively.
 New UTXOs are more likely to get spent.
 Thus, the longer a node listens the fewer block extensions it requires.
 The more blocks it knows, the more proofs it can generate by itself.
 We can extend our protocol such that a node requests "blocks with extensions since chain height X" where X is a constant communicated at the beginning of a peer session.